rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

     and continues to be,
     not a single person was ever held to account for this abject evil.

-    These are, by any measure, distinct monies, but all are (and were) known as "USD".

 The fate of the existing